Junya Ikeda: Special fraud allegations and arrest

-On October 26, 2023, Ikeda was arrested from an incident on September 26, where he had allegedly conspired with several other accomplices on special fraud case.
+On October 26, 2023, Ikeda was arrested from an incident on September 26, where he had allegedly conspired with several other accomplices on a special fraud case.
 He allegedly impersonated a police officer and falsely claimed to a man in his 60s to give him his three cash cards to investigate an unauthorized withdrawal from his bank account.
 On November 15, Ikeda was arrested again after it was found that he had reportedly withdrawn from the victim's bank accounts.
 As a result of his arrests, his voice was removed from The Kingdoms of Ruin and Ensemble Stars!.
 On October 12, 2024, Ikeda revealed on his Twitter account that he was found guilty and sentenced to three years in prison.